luciangreen/mindreader/README.md

-**Currently Not Working**
+Notice

-Mindreader is currently not working even if 10 algorithms are inductively written for each mind read person per day.
-It does not necessarily require the computer to simulate meditation.
 Mindreader produces vague mind reading results, that remind you of your thoughts but are not actually your thoughts.

 # Mindreader